Quick Verdict

 Most skincare guides for beginners are written by people who profit from selling you more products.
 The honest answer is that you need three things: a gentle cleanser, a moisturizer, and SPF.
 Master those as daily habits and your skin will improve more than any serum collection ever could.

 This guide gives you those three non-negotiables plus three products to add when you're ready -- retinol, a pore-clearing exfoliant, and a brightening serum.
-All six are dermatologist-recommended, fragrance-free, and available on Amazon Prime for under $50 combined.
+The three-product starter core is about $44; the full six-product ladder totals about $104 based on the prices below.

 The One Rule That Changes Everything